liferay-design/liferay.design/src/markdown/lexicon/satellite-components/sites/buttons.md

 order: 2
 ---

-<div class="page-description">A set of button variations specifically designed for site environment widgets.</div>
+A set of button variations specifically designed for site environment widgets.

 ### Variations